Things to do in the city of Kraków (Cracow) with kids

 Energylandia – the biggest amusement park in Poland

-“Energylandia” amusement park is located 50 km from Krakow.
+Energylandia amusement park is located 50 km from Krakow.
 Attractions include fairytale land, an extreme zone, a water park, and dragon town.

 Energylandia Water Park is the largest outdoor water park in Poland.
-There are 3 pools with a maximum depth of 140 cm, 14 water slides, a beach.
+There are three pools with a maximum depth of 140 cm, 14 water slides, and a beach .The water zone of the amusement park operates mainly in the summer, in favorable weather when the air temperature reaches at least 20°C.

 Photo source: Energylandia